lmadula/NeuroBooster_Array/README.md

 The analysis is based on SNP array genotype data derived from case-control samples relevant to Parkinson’s disease.
 The dataset includes individual-level genotype calls, which were processed to identify variants potentially associated with disease phenotypes.

 🎯 Objectives

 The primary goals of this workflow are to:

-Conduct a reliable and reproducible quality control of genotyping data Functionally annotate variants
+- Conduct a reliable and reproducible quality control of genotyping data

+- Functionally annotate variants

-Identify variants associated with Parkinson’s disease (By filtering based Parkinson/Parkinsonian and prioritised the variants using _in-silico_ prediction tools)
+- Identify variants associated with Parkinson’s disease (By filtering observations based on Parkinson/Parkinsonian and prioritised the variants using _in-silico_ prediction tools)

-Provide a structured and automated workflow that can be reused or adapted for related studies
+- Provide a structured and automated workflow that can be reused or adapted for related studies

 🔁 Reproducibility

 All scripts are documented and organized to ensure reproducibility.
 To run the complete workflow:

-Start with the Bash script located in Bash_script/ Follow the automated steps for quality control and annotation Export the processed data and run the MSc_analysis.R script in the R/ folder for further analysis
+- Start with the Bash script located in Bash_script/

+- Follow the automated steps for quality control and annotation

+- Export the processed data and run the MSc_analysis.R script in the R/ folder for further analysis

 📜 License
 This project is released under the MIT License.